black-code1/freeCodeCamp/Learn-Basic-String-and-Array-Methods-by-Building-a-Music-Player/README.md

 # Step 59
 To get the previous song, subtract 1 from the currentSongIndex of userData?.songs and assign it to the constant previousSong.
 After that, call the playSong function and pass previousSong.id as an argument.

+# Step 60
+Add a "click" event listener to the previousButton element, then pass in playPreviousSong as the second argument.